| Night Time: | All day |

 Uranus rise and set in San Martín Base

-Uranus can be seen for more than 3 hours during the night.
+Uranus is visible more than 3 hours during the polar night.
 It is very close to the horizon, making it fainter because the light has to cover a larger distance when traveling through the Earth's atmosphere.
 Make sure to get an unobstructed view with as little light pollution as possible.
-You may need binoculars.

 Time: